Healthcare in Greece

 As a result of the austerity conditions imposed by the European Union, government spending on healthcare has significantly decreased in recent years.
 In an attempt to streamline the system and fight corruption, the government has introduced universal social security numbers and electronic prescriptions, and channelled resources to larger hospitals in Greece.

 Efforts to cut costs have resulted in people having to pay more for drugs that their compulsory national health insurance no longer covers.
 Many Greeks also take out private health insurance, which many find to be more comprehensive and cost-effective than their public healthcare scheme.
-Greek healthcare professionals have also been feeling the pressures of staff shortages and reduced budgets, and in September 2013, doctors in Greece joined a civil service strike protesting against the austerity cuts.
+Greek healthcare professionals have also been feeling the pressures of staff shortages and reduced budgets.

 Public healthcare in Greece